-Fyffes is involved in the production, procurement, shipping, ripening, distribution and marketing of tropical fruits – mainly bananas, pineapples and melons.
-It owned banana land in Belize and Honduras until the 1990s, but has since divested itself of any production operations in the industry.
-The Irish-based company is the second largest distributor of bananas in Europe (fourth largest globally), and has been importing bananas into the UK for 120 years.
+Fyffes is an Irish-based company.
+It is the fourth largest global distributor of bananas and second largest in Europe.
+It has been importing bananas into the UK for 120 years.
+The company is involved in the production, procurement, shipping, ripening, distribution and marketing of tropical fruits – mainly bananas, pineapples and melons.
+Fyffes owned agricultural land used to grow bananas in Belize and Honduras until the 1990s, but has since divested itself of any production operations in the industry.

 The company has made numerous joint ventures in Europe in order to increase its marketing reach.
 In 2005, the company entered into a strategic alliance (taking a 50% share) with the Turbana Corporation, the marketing subsidiary of Colombia’s exporting company UNIBAN, enabling it to develop its US market share.